 Super Buu almost destroys the entire physical universe by powering up.

 Kid Buu destroys several planets during his rampage.

-Buu deserves special mention as depending on who he's absorbed his whole mind changes: As Super Buu (initially) he shows some awaerness of his actions and desires to fight and destroy, after absorbing Piccolo he becomes a lot more eloquent about it and shows that he relishes the thrill of annihilating anyone strong and wants to be the strongets thing by killing everything else.
+Buu deserves special mention as depending on who he's absorbed his whole mind changes.
+As Super Buu (initially) he shows some awareness of his actions and desires to fight and destroy, after absorbing Piccolo he becomes a lot more eloquent about it and shows that he relishes the thrill of annihilating anyone strong and wants to be the strongest thing by killing everything else.
 Kid Buu is essentially a feral animal that just lashes out in rage and destroys earth simply because it's there, seemingly lacking a conscience or a rational mind (despite being able to learn quickly).
-Majin Buu (the fat one) acts as a weird intermediary between the two: possessing child like innocence and having absorbed two cosmic gods he thinks that destroying worlds is a game because his creator told him it was but when the concequences of his actions are explained to him he decides that blowing up planets and killing people is a bad move.
+Majin Buu (the fat one) acts as a weird intermediary between the two: possessing childlike innocence and having absorbed two cosmic gods he thinks that destroying worlds is a game because his creator told him it was but when the consequences of his actions are explained to him he decides that blowing up planets and killing people is a bad move.

 The title character of Haruhi Suzumiya unconsciously sends off giants to attack an alternate, uninhabited version of Earth whenever she gets too frustratednote and also unconsciously creates espers to stop them and once unconsciously tried to rewrite the planet.

 This is basically Dewey Novak's plan in the Eureka Seven anime, but a bit more ambitious.
 In the show's universe there's a theory that if there are too many living organisms the universe will collapse.
 So he tries to wake up the Corialian collective.
 All of Them